Why Cruising To Alaska From Vancouver Feels Completely Different

 Capilano Suspension Bridge

-For the adventurous, this iconic bridge on the north shore provides stunning views of the surrounding rainforest.
+For the adventurous, this north shore park has a suspension bridge, Treetops Adventure, and a Cliffwalk.
 To gain access, use the complimentary shuttle outside Canada Place.

 Stanley Park